0dan0/qr/docs/control/logo/README.md

         }
 </style>

-# Add a Logo to your Videos
+# Add a Logo to Your Videos

 Generally, altering your video images with logos is best done as part of editing, preserving the best image quality and the greatest flexibility.
 However, when live-streaming or using the webcam features, the aren't editing steps.
-The enhancement is for when you video production doesn't have or has limited time for the editing step.
+This Labs enhancement is for when you video production doesn't have, or has limited time for, the editing step.

 Logo offset horizontally <input type="range" style="width: 200px;" id="hsize" name="hsize" min="0" max="600" value="20"><label for="hsize"></label> <b id="hstext">0</b><br>
 Logo offset vertically <input type="range" style="width: 200px;" id="vsize" name="vsize" min="0" max="400" value="20"><label for="vsize"></label> <b id="vstext">40</b>